 4. Leverage customer intelligence

-5. Build trust through transparency
+5. Improve customer experience by building trust through transparency

-Many companies shroud their operations with secrecy, leaving customers in the dark on how they function.
-While companies have a good reason for doing this, customers may not understand what exactly you are trying to do.
-That’s why many marketers highly recommend earning customer trust by letting them in on the information that you can share with them.
+Trust is the foundation of any successful long-term relationship.
+Yet, many companies shroud their operations in secrecy, leaving customers in the dark as to how they function.
+While companies may have a good reason for doing this, customers might struggle to understand what they‘re trying to do.
+By keeping them informed, you can improve customer experience and start earning trust.